 Two of the questions you will see most on your ecommerce store are: where is my parcel?
 And: how much does shipping cost?
 A clear, concise shipping policy will become an asset for your business.
 It creates trust in your brand and customers will return to shop again if they know their products will be delivered quickly and in perfect condition.

 The logistics industry has never seen challenges and opportunities like it did over the last two years.
-Supply chains worldwide were severely impacted by Covid-19.
+Supply chains worldwide were severely impacted by COVID-19.
 Products shipped across borders suffered tremendously.
-The long and short of it is: you need to create a shipping policy that’s a living document.
+The long and short of it is: a shipping policy should be a living document.
 It must evolve with your business and adapt to the trading environment.
-Most of all you need to stick to your promises.
-If you promise to deliver between three and four working days, you need to have the product in your client’s hand in that time frame.
-If you don’t, you need to communicate with your customer immediately to manage and meet their expectations.
+Most of all you have to stick to your promises.
+If you promise to deliver between three and four working days, the product should be in your customer’s hands within that time frame.
+If you aren’t able to deliver in time, make sure to communicate with your customer immediately to manage and meet their expectations.

 We’re going to walk you through some key points included in a good shipping policy and provide you with a downloadable template that you can adapt to your business.
 A good shipping policy is pointless if nobody can find it.
 We’re also going to give you some ideas on how to avoid that.